Wolf Mittler: German propaganda broadcasting

 In late 1937, Mittler joined the national German broadcaster, Reichs Rundfunk GmbH (RRG), as a reporter and announcer.
 He worked for the short-wave station Deutsche Kurzwellensender (KWS) and was a natural choice for English-language broadcasts.
 However, when the programmes acquired a more overtly political slant in about September 1939, Mittler found himself reluctantly acting as an English-language propagandist for Nazi achievements and goals.
-"It can't have been more than five or six times," he told Denys Blakeaway, when interviewed for BBC Radio 4 in 1991.
+"It can't have been more than five or six times", he told Denys Blakeaway, when interviewed for BBC Radio 4 in 1991.
 In his autobiography Mittler recalled:

-Soon after the outbreak of war, the Propaganda Ministry decided to beam anti-British propaganda to Britain on medium wave.
-I was supposed to take part as one of the speakers, and was told it would be starting very soon.
-Luckily for me, it did not come to that, as two Britons turned up in the nick of time (others came later) who were prepared to go on the air in this unpleasant business.
-They were Norman Baillie-Stewart and William Joyce.

 It is widely believed that it was Mittler's voice that the British journalist Jonah Barrington first described when he wrote of hearing a man who spoke "English of the haw-haw, damit-get-out-of-my-way variety" and whose "strong suit is gentlemanly indignation".
 Indeed, Mittler's successor, Norman Baillie-Stewart, a former British spy for Nazi Germany, wrote in his post-war autobiography:

-The first 'Lord Haw-Haw' of the Berlin Rundfunk was not William Joyce or myself, but handsome, six feet two inches tall, Wolff [sic] Mittler, a man with both snobbish manners and an aristocratic voice.
-Mittler was a Polish German with curly blond hair, who had received his secondary education in Britain.
-He was a playboy of the first order.
-He drove big high-powered sports cars and he was a great attraction for women.